ericsonga/APCSAReview/_sources/Array2dBasics/a2dDAS.rst

   int[][] ticketInfo = {{25,20,25}, {25,20,25}};
   String[][] seatingInfo = {{"Jamal", "Maria"}, {"Jake", "Suzy"}, {"Emma", "Luke"}};

-.. fillintheblank:: GetElement
+.. fillintheblank:: 2daGetElfill

+    .. blank:: 2daNumElblank
         :correct: Luke$
         :feedback1:  ('.*','Indicies start at 0 and the row is first then the column')
-   :blankid: 2daGetElblank

-   What is the value at ``seatingInfo[2][1]`` after the code above exectues? :textfield:`2daGetElblank::medium`
+        What is the value at ``seatingInfo[2][1]`` after the code above exectues?

 Get a Value from a 2D Array
 ============================